GreenShadowMaker/shadowgw2trails/README.md

  Path after arborstone scroll to Setiung

 ## Instructions:
-- Copy  shadow.xml to POI
+- Copy .zip to taco POI directory
-- Copy Data/shadow to Data

-## Notes
+### Notes
-I'm having trouble getting a .taco to work, hope to have it working later
+converted to .zip with windows send to "compress to folder" and selecting .xml and Data